atbcb/usab-uswds/_pages/about/policy/p-ra.md

 Employees and applicants may track the process of their request for reasonable accommodation bycontacting their supervisor orthe Director of Administration (for applicants) and requesting astatus update.

-## 12. RELATION OF PROCEDURES TOSTATUTORY CLAIMS
+## 12. Relation of Procedures to Statutory Claims

 These Procedures do not limit or supplantstatutory protections for persons with disabilities and theremedies they provide forthe denial of requests for reasonable accommodation.
 Requirements governingthe initiationof statutory and collective bargaining claims remain unchanged, including the time frames forfiling such claims.